-After that, the Chief Minister and party observed the activities of the public at the Former the Aquarium Island, inspected the inlandscaping work and the beautification of the island, and gave necessary orders. - San Kyaw Oo (IPRD)/GNLM young lady who lives in my neighbourhood smiled at me and greeted me when I met her.
+After that, the Chief Minister and party observed the activities of the public at the Former Aquarium Island, inspected the landscaping work and the beautification of the island, and gave necessary orders. - San Kyaw Oo (IPRD)/GNLM A small manageable business that will never be extinct or Essential Uncle By Lin Oo By Lin Oo young lady who lives in my neighbourhood smiled at me and greeted me when I met her.
 I asked her where she was going.
 She surprisingly said that she was on her way to an essential uncle at the corner of the street.
 When I heard her answer, a confused look appeared on my face.
 She noticed it and laughed.
+It is just a man who repairs umbrellas and shoes at the corner of the street.